electrumsv/electrumsv/docs/standalone/index.rst

     release and updating the web site to have the content changes required to offer it for download.
 Read more about the :doc:`release process <the-electrumsv-project/release-process>`.

-What should be tested in order to verify things work as they should?
-    The unit and functional tests can only test so much.
-It is also necessary to do manual testing.
-    If someone wishes to go through it all and try it out, they are more than welcome to.
-But generally, this will be used as a guide to do targeted testing based on what changes have been made that are related to featured functionality.
-Read more about :doc:`manual testing <the-electrumsv-project/testing-manually>`.

 .. toctree::
    :maxdepth: 1